Captainarash/The_Holy_Book_of_X86/README.md

 A complete guide to x86 architecture, assembly, memory management, paging, segmentation, SMM, BIOS....

     This book tends to overview and teach x86 subjects in the eyes of a reverse engineer, malware analyst or a hacker.
-We are not gonna teach you how to build an OS or other subjects that are not related to those mentioned above.
+We're not going to teach you how to build an OS or other subjects that are not related to those mentioned above.

 > This Book will be completed and published in 3 volumes.
 I try to update the content as I write the book.
 The Hardcopy of the volume 1 & 2 may become available for purchase on Amazon later if necessary.